A day trip from Jasper to Mount Robson Provincial Park should definitely be on your Canadian Rockies trip itinerary!

 Pack sunshades, a wide-brimmed hat, and sunscreen.
 Also pack bug spray.

-Follow park regulations and read up on health and safety information before you visit.
+Follow park regulations and read up on safety information before you visit.

 MORE AMAZING DESTINATIONS IN NORTH AMERICA